valkey-io/libvalkey/CONTRIBUTING.md

 # Contributing

-:tada:Thanks for taking the time to contribute!:tada:
+:tada: Thanks for taking the time to contribute! :tada:

 Contributions from the community are welcome.
 Feel free to open a PR with a bugfix or new feature.
 Note that if you would like to merge a large feature it's probably a good idea to open an issue first rather than spending a lot of time on a PR that may not be accepted.